ISISComputingGroup/ibex_developers_manual/Keithley-2420-(POLARIS-Thermoelectric-cell).md

 - Currently the Keithley IOC sends some commands at initialization that cause problems for this measurement, so need to remove/comment out `PINI` and `SCAN` fields in the DB
 - The `MEAS` command in the protocol is a generic measure command - to force it to use a particular mode, the `get_V` and `get_R` commands will need to be changed to match the following:
+   - The Keithley 2400 IOC has implemented this protocol
 ```
 # /// Read the voltage from the data string.
 Format is %f (V), %f (I), %f (R), %f (Timestamp), %f (Status)
 get_V {